ivirshup/anndata-paper/paper.md

 \label{fig:examples}
 ](figures/examples.pdf)

-Let us illustrate the compatibility for spatial transcriptomics, multiple modalities, and RNA velocity (\autoref{fig:examples}).
+Let us discuss examples of anndata's ecosystem for spatial transcriptomics, multiple modalities, and RNA velocity (\autoref{fig:examples}).
 In spatial transcriptomics, each high-dimensional observation is annotated with spatial coordinates.
 Squidpy [@Palla2021] uses `AnnData` to model their data by storing spatial coordinates as an array (`obsm`) and a spatial neighborhood graph (`obsp`), which is used to find features which are spatially correlated (\autoref{fig:examples}a).
 In addition, values from the high dimensional transcriptomic measurement can be overlayed on an image of the sampled tissue, where the image array is stored in `uns`, or handled externally.